Improving the low-dose performance of aberration correction in single sideband ptychography: Theoretical aspects

-A significant challenge occurs when solving these equations: the phase $\angle G(\mathbf{K,Q})$ must be continuous inside the sideband, while numerical angle values undergo discontinuous jumps from $\pi$ to $-\pi$ due to mathematical restrictions.
-This issue is evident in Fig \ref{fig1}(b).
+A significant challenge appears when solving Eq. \ref{eq:G phase}: $\angle G(\mathbf{K,Q})$ must be continuous inside the sideband, while numerical angle values undergo discontinuous jumps from $\pi$ to $-\pi$ due to mathematical restrictions.
+This issue is evident in Fig. \ref{fig_2}(a).
 Here, we select the sideband with the highest frequency weighting, highlighted with a blue circle, as determined by the integral of the function $\int G(\mathbf{K,Q}) d\mathbf{K}$.
-In the selected sideband, there are some discontinuous areas where phase jumps from red ($\pi$) to blue ($-\pi$).
-Therefore, it is necessary to employ a phase unwrapping algorithm\cite{Herraez2002}.
+In the selected sideband, there are some discontinuous areas where phase jumps from red ($\pi$) to blue ($-\pi$), which breaks continuity.
+Therefore, it is necessary to employ a phase unwrapping algorithm\cite{Herraez2002}, which however might fail due to the low SNR at low-dose conditions.
+We thus propose two new methods to alleviate this problem, which are described in the following section.